Danza Orgánica Danza Orgánica

 mar featured at the boston art review magazine

-Taíno Afroborikua and award-winning choreographer Mar Parrilla is the founding artistic director of Danza Orgánica (DO).
-She is a proud mother, an interdisciplinary movement artist, an educator, and a community organizer.
-After attaining a BA in Languages (Italian, French) from the Universidad de Puerto Rico, Mar crossed the ocean to Nueva York, where she completed a Master's degree in Dance Education at New York University.
-Now a Boston resident, Parrilla is a recipient of several awards from the New England Foundation for the Arts, the Boston Foundation, and BARR foundation among others.
-She is the recipient of the Brother Thomas Fellowship Award from the Boston Foundation, and the Outstanding Community Arts Collaboration Award in Dance from the Arts/Learning Organization.
+After earning a BA in Languages (Italian, French) from the Universidad de Puerto Rico, Mar moved to New York City, where she completed a Master's degree in Dance Education at New York University.
+Now based in Boston, she has received numerous honors, including awards from the BARR Foundation, New England Foundation for the Arts, and the Boston Foundation.
+She is a recipient of the Brother Thomas Fellowship and the Outstanding Community Arts Collaboration Award from the Arts/Learning Organization.

-Since 1998, Mar has also been an educator- focused in NYC and Boston.
-She has been a dance educator in public schools across both states, as well as higher ed institutions such as: Boston University, New York State University at Stony Brook, Wesleyan University, Roxbury Community College, and Emerson College.
-Her focus lies on Decolonizing Practices, which she embeds in her Dance for Social Justice™ curriculum.
+Mar has been teaching since 1998, with experience in New York and Boston public schools and higher education institutions such as Boston University, SUNY Stony Brook, Wesleyan University, Roxbury Community College, and Emerson College.
+Her pedagogy centers on Decolonizing Practices, which she integrates into her Dance for Social Justice™ curriculum.

 Mar's Artist Statement